7 June 2026

 Cellist Catherine

-Finnis performs Alan John’s compositions before Robyn’s entrance and accompanies
+Finnis performs Alan John’s compositions before Robyn’s entrance and, with discordant cello sounds, accompanies the backdrop of footage from various

 political events during the monologue.